 Smartwatches that still require a smartphone have always meant a higher price tag for consumers, but having to develop both a smartphone and a smartwatch app also meant more cost for companies and app developers.
 Now, with the capability for standalone wear apps, companies will have the ability to create an app made just for smartwatches.

 Many standalone wear apps will likely utilize functionality that is specific to a smartwatch; things like a watch’s GPS, speaker, or heart rate monitor.
-Apps that utilize the speaker could feature audiobooks, podcasts, albums, or radio, so wearers could listen no matter where they are.
+Apps that utilize the speaker could feature audiobooks, podcasts, albums, or radio, so wearers could listen to no matter where they are.
 Apps that utilize GPS or heart rate could be related to meditation, physical therapy, running, or other session-based activities.

 Businesses have an opportunity to create an app that goes with a user everywhere they go.
 Apps might help a user remember where they parked, create a shopping list, or track their sleep.
 Of course, since smartwatch designs can vary across platforms, some watches may not have all the same features and functionality.

-What is a standalone wear app?
+What is a standalone wear app

 An independent smartwatch app that installs and runs without requiring access to an iOS or Android phone.
 Users can complete tasks independently on their smartwatches.